Connect with others who understand.

 Anxiety

 Anxiety disorders are a group of mental health conditions that involve feeling overly fearful and worried during everyday situations.
-Panic disorder, a type that leads to panic attacks, can be particularly challenging, even debilitating.
+Panic disorder, a type of anxiety disorder that leads to panic attacks, can be particularly challenging, even debilitating.
 Panic attacks are episodes of severe anxiety and fear that lead to an intense reaction from your body, known as the fight-or-flight response.

 “Fight or flight” is your nervous system’s way of protecting you from an immediate threat — it sets you up to act fast and defend yourself or flee from danger.
 Your sympathetic (or automatic) nervous system triggers the fight-or-flight response, producing physiological effects such as: